Targets & Scope

-Authenticated Scanning
+Authenticated Pentesting

 Configure authentication so APVISO can test pages and API endpoints behind login — supporting bearer tokens, cookies, API keys, and more.

-Why Authenticated Scanning Matters
+Why Authenticated Pentesting Matters

 Many critical vulnerabilities — broken access control, privilege escalation, IDOR — only exist behind authenticated endpoints.
 Without credentials, APVISO can only test the unauthenticated attack surface.
-Authenticated scanning gives the agents a valid session so they can test the full application.
+Authenticated pentesting gives the agents a valid session so they can test the full application.

 Supported Authentication Methods